navisens/NaviDocs/API.iOS.md

 #### `getOrientationQuaternion() -> OrientationQuaternion`
 Gets the look direction of the device.
 This can be useful for rendering applications.
 If you are dealing with augmented reality, make sure to call `setARModeEnabled(true)` to enable AR mode so the quaternion is broadcast in realtime.

+#### `getTimestamp() -> Timestamp`
+This timestamp represents the time at which the packet arrived, the time frame is with respect to when the phone last booted up.